-The trek between Kutelo Mount and Koncheto is not easy at all so don’t underestimate it.
-The path is extremely narrow and sometimes scary.
+The trek between Kutelo Mount and Koncheto is not easy, so don’t underestimate it.
+The path is extremely narrow, sometimes scary, and with no gondola station to get you down quickly.
 There are very useful metal ropes at the steepest places but you should be careful even so.

 You will reach Banski Suhodol Mount in an hour or an hour and a half.

-Baikushevata mura (white fir) is approximately 1300 years old and it is worth visiting even if it’s not exactly part of the route to Vihren Mount.
+Baikushevata mura (a white fir) is approximately 1300 years old and it is worth visiting even if it’s not exactly part of the route to Vihren Mount.